Frommi/miniz_oxide/README.md

 This project is organized into a C API shell and a rust crate.
 The Rust crate is found in the [miniz_oxide subdirectory](https://github.com/Frommi/miniz_oxide/tree/master/miniz_oxide).

+As of version 0.3, miniz_oxide requires at least rust 1.34 to compile.

+For a friendlier streaming API using readers and writers, [flate2](https://crates.io/crates/flate2) can be used, which can use miniz_oxide as a rust-only back-end.

 ## miniz_oxide_C_API
 The C API is intented to replicate the api exported from miniz.

+NOTE for usage from C:
+Using from C is currently partly broken as the data structures no longer have the exact same layout that is specified in miniz.h (from the original miniz).
+Automated headers with CBindgen currently do not work due to an [issue](https://github.com/eqrion/cbindgen/issues/326) in cbindgen, which needs to be fixed worked around so that a proper header can be generated.
+As such, treat them as opaque pointers, that should be allocated and operated on only by the exported functions.

 ### API documentation